bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 	- Indigenous critique is POWERFUL
 	- French reaction
 		- Jesuits condemn principle of freedom
-		- public and intellectuals: it's provocative and appealing! (though they may not have cared if the people themselves were genocided)
+		- public and intellectuals: it's provocative and appealing! (though they may not have cared if the people themselves were mass murdered)
 	- (once outrage then) "freedom" argument became about "equality"
 	- appeal to wisdom of savages and challenge received authority?
 	- latecomers: Turgot's notions of civilization, evolution, and progress (direct response to POWER of critique)